A Professor Plastics Feature ArticleSee Other Articles

-In celebration of America Recycles Day on November 15, Professor Plastic will play Professor of History and highlight some of her favorite milestones in this plastics recycling timeline.
+In celebration of America Recycles Day on November 15, Professor Plastics will play Professor of History and highlight some of her favorite milestones in this plastics recycling timeline.

 Plastics are relatively new.
 Plastics recycling is even newer.

 Fortunately, plastic recycling is growing quickly and steadily.
 For example, today nearly 30 percent of plastic bottles are recycled, compared to 34 percent for glass containers that have been recycled in America much longer.

 Of course we can do better.
 Improved collection methods coupled with new consumer packaging labeling should help significantly increase recycling rates.

 Plastics Make it Possible® has created a recycling timeline of milestones in plastics recycling.
 Here are a few of my favorites: